Schlicklab/X-inactivation/nucleosome-res-model/ML_methylation/README.md

 This repository contains the Python scripts used to train and apply the Random Forest contact-prediction model used in the manuscript.
 The model predicts 200 bp Micro-C contact enrichment from one-dimensional epigenomic tracks and maps the predicted H3K27me3-associated enrichment to contact restraints for nucleosome-resolution simulations.

-The repository is intentionally lightweight.
-Large public datasets, trained model files, and intermediate checkpoints are not stored in Git.
-The input datasets are listed in `metadata/data_manifest.tsv`; users should download them from the original repositories and place them in a local data directory.

 ## Contents

 ```text